spaceappsatlanta/skymorph/README.md

 ```
 ##Interpeting Results

 * Observation Identification: The CCD containing the object at a specified location.
-Check the box to the right of the Obs.
-ID and click the Display Images button to view the singlet image.
 * Triplet: This value tells the searcher if the singlet image is a part of a set of triplet images depicting the motion of the object being searched.
-Y means yes and n means no. If you're choosing to view the triplet, be sure to check the Show Triplets box under the Request Parameters section.
 * Time: The observing time in UTC.
 * Predicted Object Position: The object's predicted position according to the Ephemeris of the observation site.
 * Observation Center: The center of the field of view of the observation specific CCD.
 * Magnitude: The object's apparent magnitude.
-* Velocity: This is split into two different columns and has units of arc seconds per hour.
-The first column displays the velocity in the North-South direction.
+* Velocity: This is split into two different values and has units of arc seconds per hour.
+The first value displays the velocity in the North-South direction.
 An object moving from South to North will display a positive number in this column and vice-versa.
-The second column displays the velocity in the East-West direction.
-An object moving from West to East will display a positive number in this column and vice-versa.
+The second value displays the velocity in the East-West direction.
+An object moving from West to East will display a positive number in this value and vice-versa.
 * Offset: Shown in arc minutes.
 This is the difference between the predicted object position and the center of the field of view.
 * Positional Error: This is split into three values: Major, Minor and Position Angle.
 Both the major and minor errors are shown in arc seconds and the position angle is shown in degrees.
 * Pixel Location: This value gives the coordinates of the object on the singlet image on the X-Y plane on the large overall image.
 For most images the range is 0 to 4000 in both the X and Y directions.
 The object will not be depicted on any image located greater than 4000 or less than 0.